Emergency Orthodontic Care in Laguna Niguel, CA

 If you experience discomfort when wearing headgear, check to make sure you are wearing the device as instructed by your orthodontist.
 Headgear discomfort is commonly caused by not wearing the device as instructed by your orthodontist, so please refer to the instructions you were provided.
 If the facebow (metal wire piece) gets bent, please call our office to schedule an appointment.
 The more often you wear your headgear the less it will hurt, so make sure that you wear the device for the prescribed amount of hours.

 You can apply wax to any part of the appliance that is poking you to feel more comfortable.
 If the retainer is too loose for wax to hold it in place, or causing severe pain, please call us.

-LOOSE BRACKET OR BAND
+LOOSE BRACES BRACKET OR BAND

 Leave the bracket or band in place if it is still attached to the wire.
 If the broken piece is uncomfortable, put wax on it.
-If the broken bracket or band comes out completely or can be removed easily, place it in a plastic bag and bring it in to your next appointment.
+If the broken bracket or band comes out completely or can be removed easily, place it in a plastic bag and bring it into your next appointment.